 Ensure that escalation routes are effective

 In IT support, there’s inevitably going to be the need to escalate an issue – either due to technical need or customer dissatisfaction – at some point.
 Perhaps even daily.
-So, ensure that service desk analysts and the employees they’re serving can receive swift assistance via the agreed escalation routes.
+So, ensure that IT service desk analysts and the employees they’re serving can receive swift assistance via the agreed escalation routes.
 The failure to escalate efficiently and effectively will likely only make things worse.

 Leverage fit-for-purpose IT service technology